ARitz-Cracker/browser-requirifier/README.md

 ## Restrictions

 This `require()` implementation is different from NodeJS's in the following ways:
-* There really aren't any "Module Objects" per-say, what's exposed to you is standard objects.
+* There really aren't any "Module Objects" per-say, what's exposed to you are standard objects.
 * `require.main` doesn't work
 * `module.children` doesn't work
 * `module.paths` doesn't work
-* `module.requrie` doesn't work
+* `module.require` doesn't work
 * Deleting whatevers in `require.cache` won't reload the file, it'll just re-execute the file.

-Everything is (more or less) functionally identical.
+Everything else is (more or less) functionally identical.

 ## I don't want to re-define what files I upload for each project that shares dependencies